 There are special challenges concerning drug treatment and the adolescent population.
-Attempts to modify existing drug treatment programs for adults and utilizing it with adolescent populations would be largely ineffective.
+Attempts to modify existing drug treatment programs for adults and utilize them with adolescent populations would be largely ineffective.
 Adolescent populations have special needs that require special considerations when it comes to both treatment and aftercare.
 Understanding what makes adolescent treatment different from adult treatment programs is crucial in finding the most quality drug treatment programs for this population.

 Differences in Treatment Between Adolescents and Adults

 Attention to Development—adolescents and young adults are experiencing a critical stage in both body and brain development.
 Substance abuse can have the potential to cause significant impediments in these developmental areas.
-Those who work in adolescent treatment facilities recognize that because an adolescent’s brain is still developing into their 20’s, chances that a “pro vs. con” approach in substance abuse treatment would be difficult to process.
+Those who work in adolescent treatment facilities recognize that because an adolescent’s brain is still developing into their 20s, the chances are that a “pro vs. con” approach in substance abuse treatment would be difficult to process.

 Importance of Family—in general, the adolescent population in treatment may not have the resources when it comes to building recovery networks which they can turn to for support.
-Family engagement is a critical piece in what makes adolescent treatment different since they are largely dependent on their parents or caregivers for financial and emotional support, transportation, and other basic needs.
+Family engagement is a critical piece of what makes adolescent treatment different since they are largely dependent on their parents or caregivers for financial and emotional support, transportation, and other basic needs.

 Building Rapport with Adults—many adolescents may have past negative associations and experiences with adult figures in their lives.
 Adolescents may come from environments in which trusted adult figures may have been verbally or physically abusive or may have experienced other forms of neglect.
 In turn, being put into a situation in which it is perceived as punitive may present formidable challenges.
 Counselors and therapists who work in adolescent treatment facilities make rapport building and earning trust critical cornerstones of the recovery process.

 More Focus on Multidisciplinary Treatment—while the multidisciplinary approach is an important component of both adolescent and adult recovery, there are more considerations for adolescent populations.
-There is not only focus on the medical and psychological aspects, there is an increased emphasis on academics as well as recreational aspects.
+There is not only a focus on the medical and psychological aspects, there is an increased emphasis on academics as well as recreational aspects.
 There are also special considerations when it comes to issues such as self-esteem, peer pressure, eating disorders, depression, self-harm and other psychological issues that had significant impacts on adolescents, especially females.

 Treatment Advances and Options for Adolescents

-Drug and alcohol dependence and abuse among adolescents has consistently been a concern in the scope of national health policy.
-Given that degree of concern, there has been movement towards creating treatment options that are specific to the adolescent population.
-Early exposure and initiation to drug use and abuse can lead to a myriad of behavioral problems down the road, including legal problems, driving under the influence as well as physical, sexual and emotional abuses.
+Drug and alcohol dependence and abuse among adolescents have consistently been a concern in the scope of national health policy.
+Given that degree of concern, there has been a movement towards creating treatment options that are specific to the adolescent population.
+Early exposure and initiation to drug use and abuse can lead to a myriad of behavioral problems down the road, including legal problems, driving under the influence as well as physical, sexual, and emotional abuses.
 Also given the fact that alcohol and drug use during adolescence can lead to changes and impairments in brain structure and chemistry, the need for quality treatment for young people is paramount.

 This placement occurs after a professional assessment has been conducted.
 Those levels are as follows: